tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-1.md

 A mostly complete list of browser APIs can be found here: https://developer.mozilla.org/en-US/docs/Web/API

-## Web APIs used in the IGM Web Courses
+## III.
+Web APIs used in the IGM Web Courses
 Here are some of the Web APIs that you will be using in this course and/or the following web course (IGME-330):
 - **Canvas** - procedural drawing and animation -  https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API
 - **Document Object Model (DOM)** - used to access and modify the contents and style  of a web page - https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model